madcapcc/website/content/participant/index.en.md

 {{% row  %}} <!-- ligne sans grille en fond -->
 {{% column %}}
-## <div style="text-align: left"> Information for participants </div>
+## <div style="text-align: left"> Detailed information for participants </div>

-<div style="text-align: justify"> And here's a summary of what you need to know before starting: how the deposit works, how to return the tracker, etc. </div>
+<div style="text-align: justify"> Getting set up is easy.
+During the adventure, just charge the GPS unit every 2-3 days.
+You can check the battery status in the app.
+Click below to find out how we handle lost or damaged GPS units.
+It is important that you read this before you start.  </div>

 &nbsp;